BRGM/ComPASS/doc/using_docker.rst

 Parallel runs with docker need a specific configuration of the devices of the host that the container can access.
 Cf. the thread `here <https://github.com/open-mpi/ompi/issues/4948>`_.

-A simple (but dangerous ?) workaround can be to give the container access to all devices on the host with the `--privileged <https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities>`_ option.
+A simple (but dangerous?) workaround can be to give the container access to all devices on the host with the `--privileged <https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities>`_ option.

 **Encapsulate docker call in a bash command**